hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 * Empty mapping.
 For example, {}
 * Objects of Classes which has __bool()__ or __len()__ method which returns 0 or False

-All other values except these values are considered true.
+All other values except these values are considered `true`.

 Example 6: